-The Board elects its Chairman and appoints the Company's chief executive officer according to what it determines is best for the Company and its stockholders at any given time.
-The offices of Chairman and chief executive officer are currently held separately by Mr. Phillip Powell and Mr. Rick Wessel, respectively, which the Board has determined is in the best interests of the Company and its stockholders at this particular time.
-However, the Board does not believe there should be a fixed rule as to whether the offices of Chairman and chief executive officer should be vested in the same person or two different people, or whether the Chairman should be an employee of the Company or should be elected from among the non-employee directors.
-The needs of the Company and the individuals available to fulfill these roles may dictate different outcomes at different t times, and the Board believes that retaining flexibility in these decisions is in the best interest of the Company and its stockholders.
-The Board does not have a lead independent director.
+The Board recognizes that the leadership structure and combination or separation of the chief executive officer and chairman roles is driven by the needs of the Company at any point in time.
+The Board does not believe there should be a fixed rule as to whether the offices of chairman and chief executive officer should be vested in the same person or two different people, or whether the chairman should be an employee of the Company or should be elected from among the non-employee directors.
+The needs of the Company and the individuals available to fulfill these roles may dictate different outcomes at different times, and the Board believes that retaining flexibility in these decisions is in the best interest of the Company and its stockholders.